gahlautabhinav/MULTITHREADED-CHAT-APPLICATION/README.md

 - **Intuitive Graphical User Interface (GUI)**: Built with Java Swing, the user interface is designed to be simple yet effective, allowing users to focus on their conversations without distractions.
 The layout is clean, and the functionality is straightforward.
 - **Message Broadcasting**: Messages sent by any user are broadcasted to all connected clients, ensuring that everyone in the chat room stays informed and engaged.
 - **Basic Message Encryption**: To add a layer of security, messages are encrypted (by reversing the string) before transmission.
 While this is a simple form of encryption, it serves as a foundation for implementing more robust security measures in the future.

+**TOOLS/TECH.
+USED:**
+- **Java**: The core programming language used for both the client and server applications.
+- **Java Sockets**: For establishing network connections and facilitating communication between clients and the server.
+- **Java Swing**: For creating the graphical user interface, providing a user-friendly experience.
+- **Multithreading**: To manage multiple client connections concurrently, ensuring smooth operation.